 With more than 1 billion active users on the platform in 2022, TikTok is about so much more than just dancing and music.
 Many creators of all stripes are now using the platform to reach the huge audience there.
 Lawyers have joined the crowd, too.

-Depending on your practice area and comfort in creating brief videos designed with your target client in mind, TikTok may be right up your alley.
+Depending on your practice area and comfort in creating brief videos designed with your target client in mind, TikTok may be a good out of the box marketing technique that’s right up your alley.

 Is TikTok a Good Marketing Channel for Attorneys?

 If you don’t use TikTok regularly, you might wonder whether this platform would get traction for lawyers.
 The answer is yes, but only when a TikTok lawyer understands the kinds of content that create interest there.
 If social media is a big part of your content marketing strategy, don’t forget about TikTok as an option.

 You need something intentional to succeed with a TikTok marketing strategy for your law firm.
 It’s about more than creating images with statistics that you might share on your personal injury firm’s page on Facebook or sharing pithy insights on Twitter.

 While other social media platforms allow you to repurpose content more easily, you might need to start with TikTok and then repurpose it from there if you want to get a following.
 Ultimately, if you’re consistent with TikTok, it can be a great way to grow your law firm.

 There are three big reasons why TikTok is a great platform for some lawyers: